Success is often defined by money - at the fintech start-up Tomorrow Bank, sustainability defines the success of money

 Author: House of Eden

-Tomorrow Bank invests today in tomorrow, offering customers a solution for investing their money in the environment and their own future.
+Tomorrow Bank invests today in tomorrow, offering customers a solution to invest their money in the environment and their own future.
 The bank is heading in a new direction by redefining success.
 Not in the form of growth and numbers, but as values and a strong community.

 Inas Nureldin, Jakob Berndt and Michael Schweikart founded the FinTech start-up in 2018 with a shared vision.
-Money is powerful and money is part of that Climate problem.
-From this the three men developed an idea: money as a solution for the climate by using it positively.
-With their business model they set new sustainability standards for the industry and want to stand up to the bad banks.
+Money is powerful and money is part of that climate problem.
+This led the three men to develop an idea: money as a solution for the climate by using it in a positive way.
+With their business model, they set new sustainability standards for the industry and want to stand up to the bad banks.
 The company recently raised 14 million euros in a financing round.

 With its claim, Tomorrow makes it clear that change is a process and not an overnight success.
 That is why they also call themselves a zebra - the "better" unicorn.
 In an interview with founder Michael Schweikart, he explains how Tomorrow Bank wants to assert itself as a zebra in the wilderness of the financial world and thus keep up with the predators.

 "If we want to build the bank of tomorrow, then we must also ensure that we finance tomorrow's world"

 Founding Team - Source & Copyright Tomorrow Bank